pandroid/type-heading/variables.md

   margin-bottom: 20px
   );

-// is the same as writing
+// This is the same as writing:
 // $th-headings: ( h3: (18px 24px (30px 20px)) );
+// line-height, margin-top and margin-bottom are taken from defaults.
 {% endhighlight %}

-2. Defining a property value with a `default` keyword:
+<span>2.</span> Defining a property value with a `default` keyword:

 {% highlight sass %}
-// Default heading property value with the default keyword
+// Define a heading list property value as default
 $th-headings: ( h3: (18px default (20px 10px)) );

+// Define default heading property values
 $th-defaults: (
   font-size: 16px,
   line-height: 24px,